Request Free, One-on-one Academic Assessment

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Forest Acres students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Forest Acres students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Forest Acres District Curriculum Used in Our In-Home Tutoring Programs

 The School District of Pickens County seeks to provide quality education in order to prepare students for success beyond the classroom.
 To do this, the schools promote high achievement, personal responsibility, and character development.
 The district has adopted the Common Core State Standards in math and English language arts to prepare their students for college, career, and citizen opportunities.